|

 - Keep 'Em Flying

-- Lady Be Good *** - Story of fictional songwriting couple becomes a
+- Lady Be Good *** - Predictable story of divorced songwriting couple becomes a pleasant vehicle for Eleanor Powell.

 - Las Vegas Nights